SharePoint/sp-dev-docs/docs/sp-add-ins/upload-a-file-by-using-the-rest-api-and-jquery.md

 Both code examples in this article use the REST API and jQuery AJAX requests to upload a file to the  **Shared Documents** folder and then change list item properties.
 The first example uses **SP.AppContextSite** to make calls across SharePoint domains, like a SharePoint-hosted add-in would do when uploading files to the host web.
 The second example makes same-domain calls, like a SharePoint-hosted add-in would do when uploading files to the add-in web, or a solution that's running on the server would do when uploading files.

+> [!NOTE]
- **Note**  Provider-hosted add-ins written in JavaScript must use the SP.RequestExecutor cross-domain library to send requests to a SharePoint domain.
+> Provider-hosted add-ins written in JavaScript must use the SP.RequestExecutor cross-domain library to send requests to a SharePoint domain.
 For an example, see  [upload a file by using the cross-domain library](http://msdn.microsoft.com/library/files-and-folders-rest-api-reference%28Office.15%29.aspx#bk_FileCollectionAdd).

 To use the examples in this article, you'll need the following: